Nuinalp/nuiverse/README.md

   <img src="https://img.shields.io/badge/Build-Beta-blue.svg" alt="Version"/>
 </p>

+#Alert
+This project jas been moved for [GitLab.com](https://www.gitlab.com/nuinalp/nuiverse)

 ## About

 NUIverse is an BSD 3 Clause open source project under development.
 A progressive framework in javascript and modern css for building rich web interfaces based on Nuinalp Design.